Wanderers-Of-The-Rift/wotr-docs/src/glossary.md

 * **Project Board**: An overview of all open tasks for the Mod, you can asses it [HERE](https://github.com/orgs/Dimension-Delvers/projects/1).
 ### Project Board Tasks
 * **Feature**: Something that is already decided or we have to do this either way. *Example: Rift Generation, Structure Generation, Modifier System (our better version of enchantments)*
 * **Proof of Concept (PoC)**: One of the suggestions given by people.
 By creating a PoC, we will be able to test it out.
-If we only have 1 implemented PoC and we are all satisfied, then we might as well make it core.
-If we have a PoC and people have clear issues with the gameplay it brings, we must spend time on another PoC. *Example: Gear Sockets, Skill Crystals, Cost of dying*
+To be considered a PoC, the concept needs to be well defined already.
+If we have a PoC and people have clear issues with the gameplay it brings, we must shift to on another PoC. *Example: Gear Sockets, Skill Crystals, Cost of dying*
-* **Spike**: A spike is something we know we need, but we have not yet discussed how to do it, or maybe we have discussed it, but no clear path to implementation.
-Spikes can be very exploratory, sometimes even involving a mini PoC.
-Spikes generally should not be too long, just enough time to prove it might work. *Example: Multiblock Altar, Wireframe Minimap, Abilities*
+* **Spike**: A spike is a concept that still requires discussion and investigation.
+Some preliminary work can be done, to see if the idea is feasible.
+A Spike can not be considered a PoC if aspects of it are still a Spike.
+Once a spike has been fleshed out enough on core concepts this should be converted to PoC as soon as possible to further expand and see how it tests *Example: Multiblock Altar, Wireframe Minimap, Abilities*
 * **Datapack**: A task to add a set of jsons as per [the datapack formats](code/datapack/datapack-formats.md).
 This task usually follows up on a relevant code ticket.
 This can be picked up by people with no skills in java.

 ## Build Technical